 |---|---|---|

-| API & data access | CLOB + Gamma + on-chain CTF Public Gamma discovery API, CLOB with EIP-712 signed orders, and indexable on-chain CTF events. | REST + WebSocket + SDKs API-key auth with official Python and TypeScript SDKs — no wallet signing required. |
+| API & data access | CLOB + Gamma + onchain data International APIs expose Gamma discovery, the CLOB, and onchain outcome-token events; Polymarket US provides separate REST/WebSocket APIs and SDKs. | REST + WebSocket + SDKs REST and WebSocket APIs with API-key/RSA signing plus official Python and TypeScript SDKs — no wallet signing required. |

 consistent arbitrage opportunities sitting there in plain sight.